The Untamed Wilderness of Labrador’s Torngat Mountains

 Torngat gets its name from the Inuktitut word Tongait, which means place of spirits.
 Before European contact, Inuit religion in this region centred around Torngarsoak, the most powerful of the Inuit spirits, who could grant prosperity in the form of good weather and plentiful hunts or punishing consequences such as storms.

-The Inuit of today continue to have a strong spiritual connection to this landscape as the place where spirits dwell and work in equal partnership with Parks Canada to manage the national park that is their ancestral homeland.
+Today, many Inuit continue to have a strong spiritual connection to this landscape as the place where spirits dwell and work in equal partnership with Parks Canada to manage the national park that is their ancestral homeland.

 Visiting the Torngat Mountains